yh63935/chrome-extension-save-input/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Reflection
 This project definitely felt like a next step in my journey to Javascript.
+I learned how to save an input value and use it in my code.
+This was a limitation for my [Blackjack Game](https://github.com/yh63935/blackjack-game), where I wasn't sure how I would store an input value, so learning that and implementing in this project was very helpful!
 For the first time I was able to use my code to interact with the browser and collect data using an API and localStorage.
 Additionally, I learned how to deploy the extension from Chrome and was able to see and use it right in my browser which I thought was extremely cool!
 Finally, doing this project finally prompted me to look into how to write a good "README" file, which I will need to implement in my prior projects as well.

 ### Built With